 We would like to conclude with a word on Europe.
 Our view is that the European Union has a huge responsibility in the development of alternative evaluation tools.
 Europe has a long, complex, and unfortunately violent history.
 It is nevertheless rich of its political, cultural and linguistic diversity.
 But we have seen that such a diversity was rather detrimental in the Shanghai ranking.
 Hence, at this point, many things are in the hands of the Brussels officials.
 If they think that a ranking produced in China can be a sound basis to engage into major reforms of European higher education system, they are kindly invited not to do anything.
 If they think that Europe's cultural, linguistic, and political diversity is of any value, action is urgently needed.
 In the course of writing this text, we discovered that a call for tenders on this point was launched on 11 December 2008, see http://europa.eu/rapid/pressReleasesAction.do?reference=IP/08/1942&format=HTML&aged=0&language=EN&guiLanguage=en, last accessed 30 March 2009.
-This is a very positive signal and we would like to conclude on this brighter note.
+We would like to conclude on this positive signal.